Schossi/ActionAdventureWeb/_pages/manual/content/acting.md

 Attacks __CanStart__ when the character has enough stamina and either the action has not started or when it has and it CanCombo. __OnStart__ it triggers an animation and adds an instruction that suspends the characters regular movement so that only the root motion from the animation is used.
 It also removes the used stamina from the character.

 It responds to the following in __OnMessage__
-START confirms that the animation has actually started, this makes sure we are not responding to events from the wrong animation.
+START confirms that the animation has actually started, this makes sure we are not responding to messages from the wrong animation.
 DMG_ON/DMG_OFF control whether the damage on the weapon is turned on.
 COMBO is sent when the animation is ready to transition to the next swing.
 END means the animation has ended and the action should end.